ansyblenetwork/sdg/_posts/2020-11-26-beginning-with-counterpoint.md

 title: "Beginning with counterpoint"
 ---

 I was fully intending to make this post about cadences, as an entry into harmony.
-But then I started reading about cadences, and got bored, perhaps due to past familiarity but also due to a lack of motive.
+But then I started reading about cadences, and lost interest, perhaps due to past familiarity but also due to a lack of motive.
 Further, my current favorite resource, [Integrated Music Theory](https://intmus.github.io/inttheory20-21/05-counterpoint-embell-shapes/1-introcounterpoint.html), discusses counterpoint briefly before proceeding to harmony.
-I realized then that this is the sensible thing to do: From the perspective of sound and consonance, counterpoint is more pure and honest, than harmony.
-It is only my impressions about the order of music curriculum that suggests that harmony should be taught first.
+I realized then that this is a sensible thing to do: From the perspective of understanding sound and consonance, counterpoint is more direct, pure, and honest, than harmony.
+It is only my perception about the appropriate order of music curriculum that suggests that harmony should be taught first.

-The content here is standard in music curriculum, established by Fux.
+The content here is standard in music theory, established by Fux.
 Still, I'm not familiar with it, so I reproduce it here.

 ### Contrapunctal motion